Drawing a Blank

-Drawing a Blank, or How I Tried to Solve a Mystery, End a Feud, and Land the Girl of my Dreams is a 2006 young adult novel set in the United States and Scotland, featuring a 17-year-old comic book fan as the protagonist.
-It was written by Daniel Ehrenhaft and illustrated by Trevor Ristow.
+Drawing a Blank, or How I Tried to Solve a Mystery, End a Feud, and Land the Girl of My Dreams is a 2006 young adult novel written by Daniel Ehrenhaft and illustrated by Trevor Ristow.
+The novel is set in the United States and Scotland, featuring a 17-year-old comic book fan as the protagonist.

 Plot summary

 At the beginning of his junior year at Carnegie Mansion, a prestigious private school, Carlton A. Dunne IV attempts to go through the year without attracting attention to himself as he has done for the past two years.
 He has a fondness for art and a "secret" identity as a Connecticut comic strip artist.

 When his father is kidnapped by a Scottish clan exacting revenge for a feud nearly a thousand years ago, Carlton is drawn into the battle.
 After arriving in Scotland, he meets Aileen, an 18-year-old Scot who plans to become a cop and wants to be on Cops in America.
 After learning of Carlton's story she vows to help him on his quest.

 The pair venture to Northern Scotland where they attempt to solve the mystery surrounding Carlton's dad.
 They are gradually drawn into the clan's mythology, a mythology that both Carlton's dad and his kidnapper strongly believe is true.